 The 2021 recipients of the Fresh Voices in the Humanities Awards are Dr. Lydia Brandt, Associate Professor of architecture, American art, and theories and methods of historic preservation at the University of South Carolina; Tamara Herring, Executive Director of the Morris Center for Lowcountry Heritage; The Rev. Christopher B. Thomas, Director of the Benjamin E. Mays Historical Preservation Site; and Dr. Kasie Whitener, novelist, business owner, and instructor at the University of South Carolina.

 The Governor’s Awards in the Humanities Award Ceremony will be held at the Pastides Alumni Center in Columbia, South Carolina on Thursday, October 21, 2021.
-Table sponsorships are available, as well as individual tickets.
+Table sponsorships are available for purchase through September 10 and individual tickets are available for purchase through September 17.
 To reserve one or more tables or to purchase individual tickets, call 803-771-2477 or click here to make a secure online payment.
-For full biographies of the award winners, please visit https://schumanities.org/annualevents/govawards/.

 The mission of SC Humanities is to enrich the cultural and intellectual lives of all South Carolinians.
 Established in 1973, this 501(c) 3 organization is governed by a volunteer Board of Directors comprised of community leaders from throughout the state.
 It presents and supports literary initiatives, lectures, exhibits, festivals, publications, oral history projects, videos and other humanities-based experiences that directly or indirectly reach more than 250,000 citizens annually.